 “If there’s a problem in a team or a significant relationship, you’ll find the source of the problem in one or more of these five areas.”

 Explore this site’s resources, sign up for our weekly emails.
-New insights are posted frequently, so please feel free to visit the site often.
+New insights are posted frequently.

 To schedule Captain Dom for speaking engagements, high performance team building workshops, and one-on-one executive leadership consulting, please see our contact page.

 NOTE: As a former career U.S. Navy officer and aviator, Captain Dom’s comments and writings do not necessarily represent the views of the Blue Angels, the U.S. Navy Fighter Weapons School, the U.S. Navy, or the Department of Defense.